Before You Begin To Design Your Sticker…

 what are your goals

 What is the purpose for making stickers… building identity, advertising a specific event or product, pointing people to a web site…?
 Where do you ideally see the stickers being applied; to a car, to a helmet, to computers or equipment?
-How will you be distributing tSmall picture of The Thinker sculpturehe stickers; in the mail, as a hand out at trade shows or special events, included with products, sold as a product itself…?
-Your answers will affect the size and design of your stickers – be as specific as possible.
+How will you be distributing the stickers; in the mail, as a hand out at trade shows or special events, included with products, sold as a product itself…?
+Your answers will affect the size and how you design your stickers – be as specific as possible.
 You don’t want to have finished stickers before you realize “oh no, it won’t fit in the envelope”, or “oh no, the adhesive isn’t holding the stickers on our equipment”.

 look around and research

 What are other people in your industry using for promotional stickers?
+Are they using car sticker designs, sticker postcards or something else?
 What isn’t being done that may be effective?
 What stickers do you see out on the highway – why are they there – why do they work (or not work)?
 How can you do something powerful and unique while still effectively tying in with your other marketing efforts?

 When You Design Your Sticker…